timestamper.online

 Timezones and Daylight Saving Time (DST)

-Unix timestamps themselves are timezone-agnostic and always represent UTC.
 The timezone issue comes when you display or parse human-readable dates.
 Daylight Saving Time (DST) can shift local time by an hour, which frequently causes off-by-one-hour bugs in calendar features, reporting, and booking systems.

 Display in User Timezone (JavaScript)